e2b-dev/awesome-ai-agents/README.md

 Coding

 ### Description
+v0 is a generative user interface system by Vercel Labs powered by AI.
+It generates copy-and-paste friendly React code based on Shadcn UI and Tailwind CSS.
 - Currently in waitlist stage
 - v0 generates custom components on the fly that you can copy and paste into your existing codebase
 - Built on NextJS App Router